atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

-that I am very much mortified at not being ..able to learn from Mrst Mead, the cause ofher quarrel with my lord -- -- if they really have had a quarrel. -- -- -- I wish to develbpe their conduct, with regard to each other J but as I can give not One good reason for my eagerness to be informed of what is no way interesting to’me, I must, ofcourfe, be prompted by an idle curiosity. — ^ — I wish myself a thousand times a day with you in Yorkshire; and, in Spite of all lady euston can say to thc' contrary, shall certainly' think of Setting out from hence, unless Mrs. Elliot Should accomplish her design of coming to London a* month Sooner than usual, L E T
+that I am very much mortified at not being ..able to learn from Mrst Mead, the cause ofher quarrel with my lord -- -- if they really have had a quarrel. -- -- -- I wish to develbpe their conduct, with regard to each other J but as I can give not One good reason for my eagerness to be informed of what is no way interesting to’me, I must, ofcourfe, be prompted by an idle curiosity. — ^ — I wish myself a thousand times a day with you in Yorkshire; and, in Spite of all lady euston can say to thc' contrary, shall certainly' think of Setting out from hence, unless Mrs. Elliot Should accomplish her design of coming to London a* month Sooner than usual,

-L E T T E R XV
+---

+## LETTER XV.

-Lord' Woburn:, to Mr. Wilmot..
+Lord Woburn to Mr. Wilmot.

 At last, with the greatesl difficulty, I have Seized" a moment to Speak to lady Charlotte.
 She was reading alone, in the parlour. -- -- -- -- -- -- She rdse, in order to leave the room, as soon as' I entered it. -- -- 1 caught her by the gown for Sire hastisy